ErdemDB/SentimentProject/readme.md

 * `/app` - source directory
 * `/evaluate` - steps to evaluation
-* `/External Libraries/site-packages/textblob/en/en-sentiment.xml` - sentiment lexicon
+* `/External Libraries/site-packages/textblob/en/en-sentiment.xml` - standard sentiment lexicon (Must be replaced by "en-sentiment.xml" from the directory)

 ## Built With